 As you can see, it didn't wrap around the heads and went straight into the bin.
-Additionally, beacuse the head articulates and the rotors are flexible this works great on uneven surfaces like dog beds, couches, pillows etc. as well as flat surfaces like in my demo above.
+Additionally, because the head articulates and the rotors are flexible this works great on uneven surfaces like dog beds, couches, pillows etc. as well as flat surfaces like in my demo above.

-While I honestly never realy considered what a PITA my old turbine tool is, now that I have seen Dyson's innovative solution and look back, I realize that this is going to be really nice tool to have handy.
+While I honestly never really considered what a PITA my old turbine tool is, now that I have seen Dyson's innovative solution and look back, I realize that this is going to be really nice tool to have handy.

 Other Dyson Vacuum Tools: